wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 ## Conclusion

-That just about does it for the theory behind Wang's attack (and its defenses).
+That just about does it for the theory behind Wang's attack.
 Tune in next time for a discussion of how the attack might be implemented cleanly and efficiently in Python.

 <hr>